koushikb19/C-games/README.md

 # C-games
 Games in C

-Here is a puzzle game where you can arrange the numbers in order.
+A couple of games you can play.

+## Games Built
+1.15-Puzzle

+2.2048

 ### Programming language used:
 C